amit08255/javascript-pubsub/README.md

 Optional fallback component to display if component subscriber is not found.
 It is used to prevent app from crashing.
 If not provided, the default fallback component is used.

+### publishComponentSafe

+This function works same as `publishComponent` except that it wraps the target component with React error boundaries.
+It prevents app from crashing from any rendering error.
+It displays a fallback UI when error occurs.

+#### channel

+Type: `string`

+Channel/event name where component subscriber is registered.

+#### fallback

+Type: `any`

+Optional fallback component to display if component subscriber is not found.
+It is used to prevent app from crashing.
+If not provided, the default fallback component is used.

 <!-- CONTRIBUTING -->
 ## Contributing